covidwatchorg/portal/cloud-functions/README.md

 firebase deploy --only functions --project=test
 ```

 Once changes are deployed, tests can be run from the `functions/` directory.
+Tests require a firebase admin key to run properly, stored as `functions/permission-portal-test-firebase-admin-key.json` (ask maintainer).
 Because they are written in Typescript, they must be built first:

 ```
 cd functions